 Green Stamp National Eco-efficiency Program

-Golf is an ever increasing recreational past time and sport.
-As participation in the sport grows the environmental awareness has mirrored its expansion.
+Environmental awareness in relation to golf courses has expanded.
 Regular auditing of its Golf Course by North Sydney Council ensures that practices are at a standard that complies with legislation and strives to be environmentally friendly.
 The OEH and other stakeholders such as the Australian Golf Course Superintendants Association developed a reference point for Golf Courses to action environmentally sustainable practices.
 The following areas of Golf Course management have been identified and addressed in "Improving the Environmental Management of New South Wales Golf Courses".